AndrewKostandy/MLtoolkit/README.md

 #> 6 IQR      25    7.5
 ```

-Let's use the percentiles of our training data to trim the test data:
+Let's use the percentiles of our training data to trim the test data

 ``` r
 test_trimmed <- trim_df(test, type = "iqr", training_percentiles)